 Next we subtract the width of the void in the corner (600mm).

 2400 – 600 = 1800mm… from which we next subtract the cooker.

 1800 – 600 = 1200mm… from which we next subtract the fridge housing.

 And finally, 1200 – 600 = 600mm available space for the remaining units.
 And in our case, that translates into a 300mm unit either side of the cooker.
 It really is as easy as that to do.

-Having placed all our appliances and base units, we can now re-work the corner for our straight corner base.
+Having placed all our appliances and base units.
+It’s time to re-work the corner for our straight corner base.

 We have two options available here.
-We could either extend the 300mm base unit along axis A (arrow A) into the voided corner.
+Either we could extend the 300mm base unit along axis A (arrow A) into the voided corner.
 Or we could extend the 500mm base unit along axis B (arrow B) into the same voided corner.

-Starting again in the corner, the options available are pretty much the same as they were with the base units, except that the wall variants work on an overall dimension of 600mm instead of 900mm.
+Starting again in the corner.
+The options available are pretty much the same as they were with the base units.
+Except that the wall variants work on overall dimensions of 600mm instead of 900mm.

 Any voided corner would therefore be 300mm square.